yufanw/slime-bot/README.md

 - !help - shows bot's commands.

-- !showconf - shows current configurations
+- !showconf - shows current configurations (GM only)

-- !setconf - edit configurations (admin only)
+- !setconf - edit configurations (GM only)

+- !resetconf - resets configurations to default settings (GM only)

-# IMPORTANT - please give yourself the role of 'GM' in order to start using admin commands.
+# IMPORTANT - please give yourself the role of 'GM' in order to start using admin commands such as !setconf and !showconf.

 ## Configuration Help: